-Welcome to Tigers!
+Welcome to the Terrific Tigers!

 'Poles Apart' will also be linked to our Geography curriculum, through fact finding about places in the story and locating places on a world map.